jfautley/docker-ssws/README.md

-Dockerised Super Simple Web Server
+Dockerised Super Simple Web Service
 ==================================

 This Docker container will spawn a Python BaseHTTPServer instance that reports